 First aid requirements apply to all employees regardless of their employment status and for all workplaces, including off-site work locations.

-- they must ensure that their first aid station is at all times in the charge of a trained worker who holds a valid Emergency First Aid certificate.
+- They must ensure that their first aid station is always in the charge of a trained worker.
+This worker must hold a valid Emergency First Aid certificate.
 They must also have immediate access to a first aid kit in their work area.
-The kit must contain the specific supplies as listed in the regulation.
+The kit must contain the specific supplies listed in the regulation.

 For employers with 6 to 15 employees:

-- the trained employee must have Standard First Aid certificate and must work in the immediate area of first aid kit that contains the specific supplies as listed in the regulation
+- The trained employee must have a Standard First Aid certificate.
+They must work in the immediate area of a first aid kit that contains the specific supplies as listed in the regulation.

 For employers with 16 to 200 employees: